 - Harness train the cat and take him for walks.

 - Provide some entertainment, such as a fish tank or a screened window with a view of a bird feeder.

 - Grow some cat grass and catnip indoors.

 - Hide treats around the house so that the cat can engage in a scavenger hunt that satisfies his natural hunting urges.

 - Provide lots of attention and affection when the cat is quiet (but ignore him when he howls).

 - If the cat is alone for long periods of time in the day or night, consider having a friend or relative pop by to provide some attention, as he may be howling out of loneliness as well as boredom.

-As older cats are also prone to a variety of other medical conditions, a full check-up is required to rule out illness before assuming that the problem is dementia.
-A veterinarian may also prescribe medication in the case of severe anxiety.
+Older cats may develop additional medical conditions, so a full check-up is required to rule out illness before assuming the problem is dementia.
+A veterinarian may prescribe medication in the case of severe anxiety.

 Talkative Cat Breeds